fpcorso/custom_footer_add_on/readme.txt

 Allows the admin to customize the "Thank you for creating with WordPress." footer text as well as the version text.

 = Requires Client Dash =
+This addon will create a new tab "Custom Footer" in the Client Dash settings.

 = Make Suggestions Or Contribute =
 Client Dash Custom Footer Add-On is on [GitHub](https://github.com/fpcorso/custom_footer_add_on/)!